signmeup/signmeup/CONTRIBUTING.md

   It will not touch the already running `db` and `proxy` containers.
 For more deployment options, check out the `Makefile`.

-## Docker Tips
+### Managing Docker

-If you accumulate a bunch of containers or images, clean-up with the instructions in [this article](http://blog.yohanliyanage.com/2015/05/docker-clean-up-after-yourself/).
+- If you accumulate a bunch of containers or images, clean-up with the instructions in [this article](http://blog.yohanliyanage.com/2015/05/docker-clean-up-after-yourself/).

+- If you would like to run scripts within a container, run `bash` first:

+  `docker exec -it <container_name> bash`